Valid model-free spatial prediction

 In recent years, the use of machine learning techniques in statistics has become increasingly more common.
 While there are numerous examples of this phenomenon, the one most relevant here is {\em conformal prediction}.
 This method originated in \citet{vovk2005algorithmic} and the references therein \citep[see, also,][]{shafer2008tutorial}, but has appeared frequently in the recent statistics literature \citep[e.g.,][]{lei2014distribution, lei2018distribution, guan2019conformal, romano2019conformalized, conformal.shift}.
 What makes this method especially attractive is that it provides provably valid prediction intervals without specification of a statistical model.
 More precisely, the conformal prediction intervals achieve the nominal frequentist prediction coverage probability, uniformly over all data distributions; see Section~\ref{s:back_conformal}.
 The crucial assumption behind the validity of conformal prediction is that the data are exchangeable.

 Whether it is reasonable to assume exchangeability in a spatial application depends on how the data are sampled.
 On the one hand, if the locations are randomly sampled in the spatial domain, then exchangeability holds automatically; see Lemma~\ref{lem:iid.locations}.
-Therefore, the standard conformal prediction framework can be used basically off the shelf.
+In such cases, standard conformal prediction can be used basically off the shelf.
 On the other hand, if the locations are fixed in the spatial domain, then exchangeability does not hold in general.
-But we show that, for a wide range of spatial processes, the response variables at tightly concentrated locations are approximately exchangeable; see Theorem~\ref{thm:local.exchangeable}.
+We show, however, that for a wide range of spatial processes, the response variables at tightly concentrated locations are approximately exchangeable; see Theorem~\ref{thm:local.exchangeable}.
 Therefore, a version of the basic conformal prediction method applied to these tightly concentrated observations ought to be approximately valid.